Exist Dance

-Exist Dance was a Los Angeles based record label started by Tom Chasteen and Michael Kandel in 1991.
+Exist Dance was an American, Los Angeles based record label started by Tom Chasteen and Michael Kandel in 1991.
 Releasing the music of Tranquility Bass, Eden Transmission, Merge, Freaky Chakra, and more, they were part of the early development of trance, techno, breaks, and chill out music on the West Coast of the United States.

 Origins

 Tom Chasteen met Michael Kandel at Cal Arts and they became friends through a shared love of music and record collecting.
 Kandel says, "we were both avid record collectors.
 We were buying everything.
 Our musical tastes are still very eclectic.”
 The two started Exist Dance after hearing early Acid House music from the UK and being drawn in by the "extreme psychedelic nature" of the genre.

 Heaven Studio

 Chasteen and Kandel started a studio called "Heaven" in an industrial loft in the Skid Row district of Downtown Los Angeles.